urbanjost/M_unicode/README.md

-The intent is for the M_unicode module to be useful on many platforms, but currently it is primarily tested with GCC/gfortran and Intel/ifx on Linux and Cygwin.
-It needs a DT for printing.
+The intent is for the M_unicode module to be useful on many platforms, but currently it is primarily [tested](TEST.md) with GCC/gfortran,Intel/ifx and flang on Linux and Cygwin.

 # M_unicode module